 Research has also focused on the impacts of specific types of computer use or impacts on other educational or social outcomes.
-For example, a few studies have explored the effects of Facebook use among college students on academic outcomes and find mixed results (see Pasek and Hargittai 2009, Kirschner and Karpinski 2010, and Junco 2012 for example).
-Bauernschuster, Falck and Woessmann (2014) use German data to examine the effects of broadband Internet access on children's extra-curricular school activities such as sports, music, arts, and drama and do not find evidence of crowd out.
+For example, a few studies have explored the effects of Facebook use among college students on academic outcomes and find mixed results (see Junco, 2012; Kirschner and Karpinski, 2010; Pasek and Hargittai, 2009, for example).
+Bauernschuster et al. (2014) use German data to examine the effects of broadband Internet access on children's extra-curricular school activities such as sports, music, arts, and drama and do not find evidence of crowd out.
 Finally, Beuermann et al. (2012), using data from Peru's randomization across and within schools, do not find evidence of spillovers to classmates and friends (though close friends appear to become more proficient at using a laptop).